mvr/at/README.md

 - I have switched a little terminology: I believe Kenzo uses 'effective' for levelwise finite things and 'locally effective' for what I am calling effective things, but I find this a bit confusing.
-- In Kenzo, every sSet is automatically also the
+- In Kenzo, every sSet is conflated with its chain complex of normalised chains, here I have kept them separate.
-- I am uncertain whether, in the definition of 'effective homology structure', it is necessary to use a chain equivalence.
+- I am uncertain whether, in the definition of 'effective homology structure', it is necessary to use strong chain equivalence.
 Maybe an uncollapsed zigzag of reductions is enough.
+Ah: functoriality of the constructions on a pair of spans
-- The algorithms for some of the constructions are very similar to each other.
-There may be a way to unify them via bisimplicial sets and the ['generalised Eilenberg-Zilber theorm'](https://ncatlab.org/nlab/show/Eilenberg-Zilber+theorem) releating the diagonal and total complexes.
+- There may be a way to unify some of the algorithms via bicomplexes and the ['generalised Eilenberg-Zilber theorm'](https://ncatlab.org/nlab/show/Eilenberg-Zilber+theorem) releating the diagonal and total complexes.
+But the EZ-theorem only gives a strong deformation retract in special cases, in general it is just a chain homotopy equivalence.
+- The classifying space functor `Wbar` factors through the 'total bisimplicial set' functor.
+But it would be difficult to describe the total functor on bisimplicial spaces algorithmically, because its definition involves the equaliser of certain face maps.
+So it only makes sense to try and implement consider bicomplexes and not general bisimplicial sets.
 - Running Kenzo with SBCL:
   ```
   > rlwrap sbcl